Garuda Saukiyama: Plot

-Deenadayalan is an orphan raised by Mary.
-He starts with petty crimes and moves on to larger crimes as he grows older.
-He eventually becomes a don and masquerades as a charitable businessman to the world.
+Mary reared Deenadayalan as an orphan.
+He begins with little offences and progresses to more serious offences as he grows older.
+He eventually becomes a don and presents himself to the public as a philanthropic businessman.

-He takes Muthukrishnan under his wing.
-Despite this, Deenadayalan has a strong sense of justice and is seen as a protector of the poor and underprivileged.
-His wife Lakshmi and daughter Radha are completely unaware of his illegal activities.
-But, as he faces betrayal from those close to him, his work begins to impact his family.
+Muthukrishnan is taken under Deenadayalan's wing.
+Despite this, he has a strong sense of justice and is regarded as a protector of the poor and oppressed.
+His wife Lakshmi and daughter Radha have no idea about his unlawful operations.
+However, as he experiences treachery from people close to him, his work begins to have an influence on his family.